browserengineering/book/book/accessibility.md

 The accessibility tree
 ======================

-Reading out focus is great, but there are a number of other things such users want to do, such as reading the whole document and interacting with it in various ways.
+Reading out focus is great, but there are a number of other things users want to do with a screen reader, such as reading the whole document and interacting with it in various ways.
 And the semantics of how this works ends up being a lot like rendering.
-For example, DOM nodes that are invisible[^invisible-example] to the user, or are purely *presentational* in nature (i.e only for the purpose of changing visual appearance[^presentational]) should not be read out to users, because they are not important.
+For example, DOM nodes that are invisible [^invisible-example] to the user, or are purely *presentational* in nature (i.e only for the purpose of changing visual appearance [^presentational]) should not be read out to users, because they are not important.

 [^invisible-example]: For example, `opacity:0`.
 There are several other ways in real browsers that elements can be made invisible, such as with the